 Turns out, the medicine I had been prescribed (yes, by a doctor!) did in fact, contain gluten.
-For a celiac, that’s essentially like giving a dog a chocolate crème filled doggy treat - no bueno, folks.
+For someone with celiac disease, that’s essentially like giving a dog a chocolate crème filled doggy treat - no bueno, folks.

 So what’s a college student, miles away from home and family to do when the big-bad gluten monster comes along?
 I’m no expert, but having had this very recent gluten run-in, I can fill you in on how I personally dealt with this unfortunate situation.

-This next step can vary for different people, depending on your level of sensitivity to gluten and how much you’ve ingested, but let’s just say for the sake of cohesive advice that you’re at a level of being completely out of commission.
+This next step can vary for different people, but let’s just say for the sake of cohesive advice that you’re at a level of being completely out of commission.
 In this case, contact your professors as soon as possible, either by email or phone call.
 (And no, you don’t have to go into detail about your out-of-control puking and/or number of trips to the toilet Just get the basic point across.)

 At this point, you can expect to be missing class until further notice.
 It could be a couple days.
 It could even be a couple weeks.
 Your classes are not the priority anymore.
 Getting healthy is your new priority, period.
 Stressing out about what you might be missing in class will not help your cause, so now is your time to relax.
 You can make up exams later, negotiate an incomplete, or even drop the class if you need to.
 With that being said, however, it will truly benefit you to alert your professors of your absence ahead of time, and coming back to class with a doctor’s note in hand will always help your case.

-As we all know, there is no immediate cure for a celiac once they’ve been glutened - an unfortunate truth.
+As we all know, there is no quick fix for someone with celiac disease once they’ve been glutened - an unfortunate truth.
 However, with rest, plenty of liquids, support, and a worry-free state of mind, you’ll find yourself back on track faster than you can say “autoimmune disease.”